AGRINFO AGRINFO logo

 Sources

-Draft Commission Regulation authorising a health claim made on foods, other than those referring to the reduction of disease risk and to children’s development and health and amending Regulation (EU) No 432/2012
+Commission Implementing Regulation (EU) 2025/1560 authorising a health claim made on foods, other than those referring to the reduction of disease risk and to children’s development and health

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.

-Draft Commission Implementing Regulation authorising a health claim made on foods, other than those referring to the reduction of disease risk and to children’s development and health and amending Regulation (EU) No 432/2012 [direct download]
+Commission Implementing Regulation (EU) 2025/1560 authorising a health claim made on foods, other than those referring to the reduction of disease risk and to children’s development and health

 What is changing and why?

-The European Union (EU) proposes to approve a health claim that consumption of green kiwifruit (Actinidia deliciosa “Hayward”) contributes to normal bowel function by increasing stool frequency.
+The European Union (EU) has approved the health claim that consumption of green kiwifruit (Actinidia deliciosa “Hayward”) contributes to normal bowel function by increasing stool frequency.
 This health claim can only be used if accompanied by additional information stating that “the beneficial effect is obtained with a daily intake of 200 g of fresh green kiwi flesh”.

 Timeline